gregmsanderson/fly-live-beats/docs/9-aws-deploy-it.md

 Scroll down a bit further and you are asked for the environment variable(s).

-We never want to store secrets like the `DATABASE_URL` in plain text.
-Recall earlier we [created secret values](/docs/6-aws-create-secrets.md) in AWS Systems Manager.
-Since that policy (created earlier in IAM) will allow it, ECS can fetch those values.
-You need to tell it the "Key" (which is the name the _app_ will see) and the "Value" (which is the name of the parameter in Parameter Store).
-Make sure to choose "ValueFrom" in that dropdown else it would use the path _as_ the value.
-As it explains in this guide to [using AWS Parameter store](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/secrets-envvar-ssm-paramstore.html) the reason you can simply use the name rather than its full "arn" here is because the secret is in the same _region_.
+Recall earlier that I [created the secrets](/docs/6-aws-create-secrets.md).
+Using the custom IAM policy (the one you created earlier) will allow ECS to fetch those values.
+You need to tell it the "Key" (that is the name the _app_ will see) and the "Value" (which is the name of the parameter AWS sees, in Parameter Store).

+Make sure to choose "ValueFrom" in the dropdown for each secret else it would use the path _as_ the value.
+As it explains in this guide to [using AWS Parameter store](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/secrets-envvar-ssm-paramstore.html) the reason you can use the name (rather than its full "arn") is because the secret is stored in the same AWS region.

-This image shows one of the secrets:
+The image below shows one of the secrets:

 ![ECS task secret](img/aws_systems_manager_secret_2.jpeg)

-You need to click the button to add more environment variables.
+Click the button to add the rest of the environment variables.

 First, the secrets.
 For each of _these_ make sure to choose `ValueFrom` in the dropdown and of course use whatever name _you_ gave them in the Parameter Store: